 Preparing balanced, health-supportive brunch and buffet menus.

-Dishes include: massaged kale salad with roasted chickpeas and pickled red onions, truffled portobello mousse with fig-thyme preserve, and Asian buckwheat noodle salad.
+Dishes include: massaged kale salad with roasted chickpeas and pickled red onions, truffled portobello mousse with fig-thyme preserves and Asian buckwheat noodle salad.

 BAKING AND DESSERTS